 Hand-washing!
 Wash your hands before eating, after using the toilet, and after blowing your nose, coughing, or sneezing.
 To properly wash your hands, wet your hands with water, lather them with soap, and scrub your hands together for 20 seconds (the CDC recommends singing or humming the “Happy Birthday” song twice as a timer).
 Be sure to rinse your hands with water and dry them with a clean towel, or allow them to air dry.

 If your child does get sick with one of these common back-to-school illnesses, we encourage you to schedule an appointment with your pediatrician.
 But what if it is the evening or weekend and you feel your child needs to be seen sooner?
-We have eight urgent care clinics open around the city to care for your child during these times and we’re happy to help!
+We have several urgent care locations open around the city to care for your child during these times and we’re happy to help!